 When two people maintain unbroken eye contact, it creates a very overt and obvious bond.
 It appears as though nobody and nothing else in the world matters but the person before them.
 And an outside observer will usually interpret the connection between them as romantic in nature.
 As humans, we rarely stare at each other directly in the eyes for prolonged periods of time.
 We generally only do so when aggressively confronting another person or when we share a deep emotional bond with them.
 The context of a wedding or engagement photograph should make it clear that the former is not happening.
-If a Washington, DC, wedding photographer makes their clients look confrontational, then there are some bigger issues at play!
+If a Washington, DC, wedding photographer makes you look confrontational, then there are some bigger issues at play!

 For this particular engagement photo, we used a mixture of both techniques.
 We asked the DC bride-to-be to look directly at her future husband.
 This created the aforementioned visual connection.
 She is completely focused on the man she loves.
 As we mentioned previously, no one other than him matters at that moment.